-You don’t have to visit the pier to sit on the public beach, though walking on the pier is a fun thing to do.
+You don’t have to visit the pier to sit on the public beach, though walking on the pier is fun thing to do in the Cape Canaveral area.
 It’s an entertaining spot to people-watch and enjoy a sunny day on the Space Coast.
-(Don’t forget your sunscreen!)
+(Don’t forget your reef-safe sunscreen!)

 If you want to view the area from above, looking down, book a helicopter tour with Cocoa Beach Helicopters.
-The reviews are great, and pricing starts at just $19.99, with options to upgrade from there.
+The reviews are great, and pricing starts at just $19.99, with optional upgrades.

-If you want to get to know a little bit about how the area, including Cocoa Beach and Sebastian Inlet, tie into the history of Florida’s Space Coast, head into the rental building of Ron Jon Surf Shop.
-Inside, you’ll find a small free museum explaining the area’s surf culture.
+If you want to learn a little about how the area, including Cocoa Beach and Sebastian Inlet, tie into the history of Florida’s Space Coast, head to the Florida Surf Musem.
+You’ll find it inside the rental building of Ron Jon Surf Shop.
+The small museum is free and explains a little bit about the area’s surf culture.

-The space isn’t more than 1,000 square feet, but various photos and news clippings are displayed and you’ll certainly learn a thing or two.
+It can’t be more than 1,000 square feet, but various photos and news clippings are displayed.
+You’ll certainly learn a thing or two.

-You can even see Kelly Slater’s first big paycheck from a competition in Treatles, CA, decades ago.
-The oversized check (likely used for a photo opp) was for $39,600 and “signed” by Body Glove, back in September of 1990.
+You can even see Kelly Slater’s first big paycheck from a competition in Treatles, CA, in September of 1990.
+The oversized check, which was likely used for a photo opp, was for $39,600 and “signed” by Body Glove.

-Slater’s first big win trophy that was awarded at Pipeline is also on display.
+Slater’s first big win trophy, which was awarded at Pipeline, is also on display.
 It’s a large clay vessel that was glued back together after it broke during shipping and was thrown to the curb for trash.
 Slater’s neighbor, Sean O’Hare, put it back together.
 He also founded the museum.

-We learned that the Space Coast used to be known as the “Platinum Coast,” thanks to an enlarged hand-drawn map that ran in Surfing Illustrated magazine that is on display, with a date of 1965.
+We learned that the Space Coast used to be known as the “Platinum Coast,” thanks to an enlarged hand-drawn map that ran in Surfing Illustrated magazine that is on display.
+It’s dated 1965.

 The Florida Surf Museum is free to enter when the building is open from 9:00 am to 8:00 pm, every day.